Devmanus (film)

 Devmanus is a 2025 Indian Marathi language drama film directed by Tejas Prabha Vijay Deoskar and produced by Luv Ranjan and Ankur Garg under Luv Films.
-Starring Mahesh Manjrekar, Renuka Shahane, Subodh Bhave, and Siddharth Bodke, the film is an adaptation of the 2022 Hindi film Vadh, also produced by Luv Films.
+Starring Mahesh Manjrekar, Renuka Shahane, Subodh Bhave, and Siddharth Bodke, the film is an adaptation of Jaspal Singh Sandhu and Rajeev Barnwal's 2022 Hindi film Vadh, also produced by Luv Films.
 It follows a saintly man whose life takes a dramatic turn after a pivotal act, forcing him to navigate a moral dilemma between repentance and atonement.
 Devmanus was released in theatres on 25 April 2025.